mbuilov/memstack/README.md

 4. Install library and interface headers

-    _Note_: make command should be the same as for building, except the target should be install/uninstall.
+    _Note_: make command should be the same as for building, except the target should be _install_ or _uninstall_.

     4.1 On Linux:
     possibly as root, do